vincelwt/GiftBot/language/conversations/conversation4.md

 < Here are some gift ideas:
 * provide_gifts

-What I was looking for, thanks
+That's perfect, thanks
 * goodbye

-< Goodbye! :)
+< Goodbye! :) Come again when you need a gift.
 * reply/goodbye